World Deaf Information Resource

 National and Local Deaf and Disability Organizations and Schools in about 150 countries

 Reports on the Living Situation of Deaf People Globally and Resources on the Convention on the Rights of Persons with Disabilities (CRPD)

 Links to Websites with More Information Resources of Interest to Deaf People, Deaf Organizations, and Others who Work with Them

 *Note: The World Deaf Information Resource Project does not endorse any organization, school, or other entity listed on this website.
 It also cannot guarantee the accuracy of the information herein.
 Please read the Disclaimer for more details.

 In addition to this website, International Relations also provides most of the same information in Word and PDF formats.
 Please feel free to forward any of these files to your friends.
 International Relations will try, but cannot guarantee, to produce an updated version of this file on a periodic basis.
 The first edition was produced in early October 2009.
 Usually, the website will be more complete and up-to-date than the files.
 Further guidance on how you can distribute our information is on our page entitled "Disclaimers and Other Information."

 Download the list of deaf organizations and schools in many countries and other deaf-related information resources!
-(1.3 Mb in Word format, 1 Mb in PDF format)
+(1 Mb in PDF format)